datagovuk/guidance/organogram-data.md

 #### Q: Can I publish data for past periods?

 Yes, you can now with the [new system](organogram-transition.html).
+All the past periods are shown on the Organogram Publication page.

 #### Q: Can a published organogram be replaced or removed?